Kanban (signboard in Japanese) is hands-down the best visualization methodology within project management.

 Hubstaff Tasks has a highly customizable board view, where users can create their unique workflows by smooth drag-and-drop, manage complex projects with multiple tasks through dependencies, and automate their work with rule-based triggers and recurring tasks.

-As for the pricing, Hubstaff Tasks leans on the affordable side: $5/user/month.
+As for the pricing, Hubstaff Tasks leans on the affordable side: $5/user/month for a minimum of two users.
 There’s a free plan available that includes Kanban features.

 14. MeisterTask